Skip to content

 Note

-Not to be confused with tax's item rules.
+Not to be confused with item rules of the tax profile.

-Tax rules enable automatic association of a created order with the appropriate Tax record.
+Tax rules enable automatic association of a created document with the appropriate Tax Profile.

 Only an administrator can manage tax rules.
-An administrator can access tax rules via: Administation > Tax Rules.
-Purchase rules: Administation > Purchase Tax Rules.
+An administrator can access tax rules at: Administration > Tax Rules.
+Purchase rules can be accessed at: Administration > Purchase Tax Rules.

-One tax rule defines a Tax record and conditions.
+One tax rule defines a Tax Profile and conditions.
 These conditions are evaluated against the Account record the order is related to.

-When an order is created for a specific Account, the Tax record is automatically selected according to the evaluated tax rules.
+When an order is created for a specific Account, the Tax Profile is automatically selected according to the evaluated tax rules.

 Tax rules are ordered.
 The first rule that matches is applied, and the subsequent rules are skipped.